Dshami120/CS5910_sys_NYSParks/README.md

 ### Employee schedule flow

-`admin-employee-schedule.php` lets admins create and update employee shifts.
+`admin-employee-schedule.php` lets admins create employee shifts.

-The code checks for overlapping shifts for the same employee/date before inserting or updating a schedule.
+The code checks for overlapping shifts for the same employee/date before inserting a new schedule.

 Employees view schedules on:

 - `employee-dashboard.php`
 - `employee-schedule.php`

 Employees cannot edit their own schedule from those pages.
-Admin schedule actions also support deleting/cancelling schedule records from the admin schedule page.

 ### PTO flow